Notre Dame Preparatory School celebrates its community members with the Athletic Hall of Fame.

 Anita Williams Feeley ’73: A three-sport athlete at NDP who was voted Most Athletic by the Class of 1973; in addition to school athletics, where she excelled, she swam competitively throughout her youth and qualified for he Junior Olympics; until recently she competed in 5- and 10-Ks and triathlons, coming in at the top of her age group and qualifying for Nationals as a triathlete in 1986.

 Katie Glose ’77: A standout student athlete at NDP participating in field hockey, basketball, gymnastics and lacrosse; excelled in field hockey and lacrosse at Towson University; a member of the US Women’s lacrosse team; has coached on the high school and college level.

-Nancy Hubbard Mann ’81: Served as captain of NDP’s swim team and named Private School All-American; participated in the National Junior Olympics; was a captain and MVP at Georgetown University; also swam at Oxford University and was a British Masters Champion
+Nancy Hubbard Mann ’81: Served as captain of NDP’s swim team and named Private School All-American; finalist in the National Junior Olympics; was a captain and MVP at Georgetown University; also swam at Oxford University and was a world and European masters swimming champion.

 Lois Waring ’48*: A four-sport NDP athlete, Waring was a five-time National Ice Dance Champion and two-time World Champion; inducted into the US Figure Skating Hall of Fame in 199